+Internet is one of the most essential things in our lives and it has changed the way we live life.
 While browsing the Internet, often you might end up seeing different types of errors.
 Are you running into DNS errors when you try to load a website or connect to your network?
-The Domain Name Server (DNS) is a server that translates website’s addresses so that your browser can connect to them and sometimes you might not get connected due to error in the server.
+The Domain Name Server (DNS) is a server that translates website addresses so that your browser can connect to them and sometimes you might not get connected due to an error in the server.

 Troubleshooting the error with the Windows Network Diagnostics will not solve the error as it might be an issue with the DNS server and not able to resolve the web address.
 So how to fix DNS Server not Responding Error?

 The fix for this issue is to try and use other DNS servers like Open DNS or Google DNS and see if it works out.